HiIAmTzeKean/Streamsight/docs/architecture_draft.md

 this implementation, there could be multiple rounds of training and this set that contains multiple training set will be termed as frame.
 Similar to how pandas uses frame to denote a multi-dimension series.

+# Error handling practices

+The package will log information in the API calls.
+We will handle errors in the following manner

+- Exceptions will be used when there is an error that occurs which violates an assumption or assertion in the code.
+In these events, the code is unable to continue to run.
+- A warning issued in the logging is to denote that an error has occurred and nothing can be done about the issue.
+This could arise from ignoring earlier warnings that were highlighted or an edge case encountered in the code
+- warning.warn() raised are warnings that can be avoided where the user can modify the parameters highlighted

 # Assumptions